umddb/datascience-fall14/lab7/README.md

 #### Starting Cassandra

-- open a terminal and type: cassandra -f.
+- open a terminal and type: `cassandra -f`.
 This should start the cassandra service in the foreground and log to the console.
 - If you do not see any exceptions then Cassandra should be up and running.
 - More information on the details of setting up and starting Cassandra can be found here: [Quick Start Guide](http://wiki.apache.org/cassandra/GettingStarted)